RobotLocomotion/drake/geometry/render/dev/render_server/README.md

 ```

 While this information is usually sufficient to re-construct a similar
-projection matrix, the `/render` endpoint is provided with all attributes from
+projection matrix, the render endpoint is provided with all attributes from a
-a given sensor's `drake::systems::sensors::CameraInfo` object.
-In addition,
+given sensor's `drake::systems::sensors::CameraInfo` object.
+In addition, when
-when (and only when) the `image_type="depth"`, the associated
+(_and only when_) the `image_type="depth"`, the associated
 `drake::geometry::render::DepthRange`'s `min_depth` and `max_depth` will be
 provided.
 The server may decide which attributes to use at its discretion, the
 client only requires that the rendered `width` and `height` are as requested.